a-gubskiy/X.Web.Sitemap/README.md

 You can download it from nuget.org at http://nuget.org/packages/xsitemap/

-## Breaking changes in version 2.0.0!

-//TODO: add link to release

 ## Usage example

 Below is an example of basic usage in a non-testable manner